7robots/micro-mcp-server/README.md

 python get_config.py
 ```

-This will output the exact configuration you need and save it to `claude_desktop_config.json`.
+This will output the exact configuration you need (using uv commands) and save it to `claude_desktop_config.json`.

 #### Option B: Manual Configuration